top of page

 For 1 in 7 moms, significant emotional distress persists and is accompanied by changes in thinking, loss of interest in the baby or typically enjoyed activities, physical symptoms, or even thoughts of harming oneself or the baby.
 For up to 20% of new moms, their experience is better characterized as a Perinatal Mood/Anxiety Disorder (PMADs).
 Postpartum depression is only one of several PMADs, including: Perinatal Anxiety or Panic Disorder; Perinatal Obsessive Compulsive Disorder; Perinatal Traumatic Stress Disorder; Perinatal Bipolar Disorders; and Perinatal Psychosis.

 If you are experiencing a Perinatal Mood or Anxiety Disorder.
 Please know that you are not alone, and you are not to blame.
-With the right kind of help, you will begin to feel better.
+With help, you will begin to feel better.

 Facts about PMADS